DV

 What is the difference between MCD and PEP?

-MCD (McDonald's Corporation) tracks — with a dividend strategy, while PEP (PepsiCo, Inc.) tracks — with a dividend approach.
+MCD (McDonald's Corporation) is a stock, while PEP (PepsiCo, Inc.) is a stock.
 They are issued by — and — respectively.

 Can I hold both MCD and PEP?